 ZeroMQ Free Software Licenses

-The libzmq library is licensed under the GNU Lesser General Public License V3 plus a static link exception.
+The libzmq library is licensed under the GNU Lesser General Public License V3 plus a static linking exception.

 - You get the full source code.
 You can examine the code, modify it, and share your modified code under the terms of the LGPL.